Colorado Debt Settlement

 Yes, if you are a Colorado resident and currently burdened by high levels of unsecured debt – including credit card accounts, personal loans, unpaid medical bills and private student loans, United Settlement can assist you with the process of pursuing debt settlement.
 Debt settlement occurs when a debtor successfully negotiates a payoff amount for less than the total balance owed on a debt.
 Contact us here at United Settlement, where our experienced credit counselors possess relationships with the major credit card lenders and a broad understanding of the debt marketplace.
 We can help you achieve the peace of mind that comes with living a debt-free lifestyle.

-Yes, United Settlement offers debt consolidation services in the state of Colorado.
+Yes, United Settlement offers debt consolidation services in the state of Arizona.
 The process of debt consolidation involves combining and paying off multiple debts with one single loan, typically resulting in a lower blended interest rate and monthly payment.
 Debt consolidation provides the dual benefits of streamlining the repayment process while simultaneously lowering interest expense and the total amount repaid over time.

 Debt collectors can garnish wages in the state of Colorado, but only after suing a delinquent debtor and successfully obtaining a court judgment that allows for wage garnishment within certain restrictions.
 In Colorado, a creditor can garnish up to 25% of a delinquent debtor’s disposable income – which is defined as the amount of money remaining after legally mandated deductions from a paycheck – or 30 times the Federal minimum wage, whichever is less.